Mayor's Constitution Contest

 - Song/Video/podcast may be 3 minutes or less, posted on YouTube and the link sent to Rebecca Kurth at [email protected].

 - Winners must live in Scottsdale or attend a Scottsdale school.

-- All submissions will be considered the property of the City and may not be returned.
+- All submissions will be considered the property of the city of Scottsdale and may not be returned.
 Winning submissions may be displayed in City Hall or other Public Venues, such as libraries.

 3939 N. Drinkwater Blvd.